 Instructions

 - Add the yeast and flours, stirring to form a rough dough.
-Knead about 10 minutes by hand (5 to 7 minutes by machine) until the dough is smooth.
+Knead about 10 minutes by hand (5 to 7 minutes if you're using your mixer) until the dough is smooth.

 - Transfer dough to a lightly greased bowl.
 Cover and let it rise for 1 hour.